Aprimo-Connect/aprimo-contentful-connector/README.md

-# Aprimo for Contentful
+# Aprimo App

-Aprimo for Contentful allows content from the Aprimo DAM to be integrated with Contentful.
+The Aprimo App allows content from the Aprimo DAM to be integrated with Contentful.

 ## Overview

-The Aprimo app allows editors to select media from their Aprimo DAM without leaving Contentful using the [Aprimo Content Selector](https://developers.aprimo.com/digital-asset-management/aprimo-integration-tools/aprimo-content-selector/).
-The information and metadata about the Aprimo DAM assets are stored in Contentful for further customization.
+The Aprimo App allows editors to select media from their Aprimo DAM without leaving Contentful using the [Aprimo Content Selector](https://developers.aprimo.com/digital-asset-management/aprimo-integration-tools/aprimo-content-selector/).
+The information about the Aprimo DAM assets are stored in Contentful for further customization.

 ## Requirements

-To use Aprimo for Contentful you will need:
+To use the Aprimo App you will need:

 - A content type in Contentful with a field of type JSON object to hold the reference data from Aprimo
 - A log in to Aprimo